psychemedia/storytelling-notes/gambrinus-telling.md

 The Devil laughed.
 "Going by the state of you", he said, "hell on earth?"
 And he laughed again.

-Now Gambrinus had heard of poeple doing __deal__s with the devil, so perhaps that was his way out?
+Now Gambrinus had heard of people doing __deal__s with the devil, so perhaps that was his way out?
 After all, he'd already lost pretty much everything.
 And he would still give anything to find favour with Flandrine.
 Now if he were wealthy...?

 "I could certainly help you with that" said the Devil.
 "How about I give you access to __untold wealth__ for, say, thirty years?
 And then you give me your soul."